 We passed the peace which means to greet those around you by saying “Peace be with you” with the response being “And also with you.”

 This church got up and shook hands with EVERYONE.
 It took a lot of time.
-How different from last week where touching each other was prohibited due to COVID-19 but the church was more friendly.
+How different from last week where touching each other was prohibited due to COVID-19 but the church in Singapore was more friendly.

 The pastor had prepared a children’s message, but there were no children.
 She asked us to tap into our inner child.

 The theme of the story was the sport of cricket.
 (We were already lost, but I imagine this is what it feels like when an American pastor references baseball when people from other continents are in the congregation.)